 What is denial management?

-Denial management includes identifying and correcting registration, billing, and medical coding flaws through trend tracking in order to develop the best solutions for reducing the number of denials.
+Denial management includes identifying and correcting registration, claims billing, and medical coding flaws through trend tracking in order to develop the best solutions for reducing the number of denials.
 It focuses on identifying the reasons for denials and developing solutions to either reduce the risk or avoid them entirely.
 It helps mitigate the chances for future denials, thus ensuring that a practice receives quicker payments and a steadfast cash flow.

 What are the steps involved in denial management?